tagspaces/documentation/docs/dev/external-config.md

 Possible values are 'mobile' and 'desktop'.

+## Setting the file tagging mode of the app

+The property **ExtUseSidecarsForFileTagging** can be used for switching between using the file rename method and using sidecar files for saving the tagging information.

+    window.ExtUseSidecarsForFileTagging = false;

+Possible values are 'true' and 'false'.

+> **Note:** If the parameter is specified then this setting could not be changed in the TagSpaces settings dialog anymore.
+The user can only see which file tagging method is activated (renaming files or using sidecar files)

 ## Configuring custom locations

 With this feature TagSpaces can be deployed with a set of predefined location, which could point to local folder or object store buckets hosted for example on AWS S3.
 The configuration property responsible for this feature is called **ExtLocations**.